Why is there a "small house" in IBM's Code page 437?

 Theory #1: House as a symbol for home computers

 My first thought was that maybe the house was included as a symbol for IBM's new line of personal home computers?
 Before IBM PC's launch in 1981, IBM had largely been known for their business computers.
 So, it makes sense that, as IBM was entering the growing market of personal computers, they wanted to signal to the home users that their PC had something fun to offer—hence the "not serious" glyphs, like the smiley, which were added with text-based games in mind.
 So maybe they added the house glyph for the same reason?
-Surely the smileys must have a house they live in!
+Surely the smileys must have a house to live in!
 It's compelling to think this might be true, but to be clear, this is pure speculation, and there's nothing to support this claim.

 Theory #2: It's related to backspace